-The radiologist will send a detailed report to your doctor who referred you for your biopsy.
-It may take a few days to a week, or more, for your doctor to get the results from your biopsy.
-Your referring doctor or nurse will talk with you the results.
+The radiologist will send a detailed report to the provider who referred you for your biopsy.
+It may take a few days to a week, or more, for your provider to get the results from your biopsy.
+Your referring provider or nurse will talk with you about the results.